I Should Be So Lucky: Critical reception

 "I Should Be So Lucky" garnered positive reviews from some music critics.
-Nick Levine, from Digital Spy, called it "standout track".
+Nick Levine from Digital Spy called it a "standout track".
 Chris True from AllMusic had reviewed the album, and highlighted the song as an album standout.
 But as a separate rating, they gave the single three stars out of five.
 In the review of The Best of Kylie Minogue (2012), Tim Sendra highlighted it as an album standout.
 Hunter Felt from PopMatters gave it a positive review, stating "something about Kylie’s innocent yet forceful vocals and the sheer catchiness of the song itself [...]
 So the song became a beloved secret, and I never bothered to try to tune my friends in on "I Could Be So Lucky", or, crazier yet, proclaim that this "has-been" would be a critical and commercial darling in a few years time."
-However, he did say the song was cliché.
-However, Mark Edwards from Stylus Magazine gave it a scathing remark by saying "Listening to the first tracks on Ultimate Kylie, you want to skip straight through, because early songs like "I Should Be So Lucky" and "Locomotion" are unlistenable—horribly naff, squeaky songs" and criticized Stock, Aitken and Waterman songs they produced in the 80s by stating "[the songs] transport the listener back to a time when every single in the UK charts was either written by Stock, Aitken and Waterman or sung by an Aussie soap star, or both."
+However, he did say the song was clichéd.
+However, Mark Edwards from Stylus Magazine gave it a scathing remark by saying "Listening to the first tracks on Ultimate Kylie, you want to skip straight through, because early songs like "I Should Be So Lucky" and "Locomotion" are unlistenable—horribly naff, squeaky songs" and criticised Stock, Aitken and Waterman songs they produced in the 80s by stating "[the songs] transport the listener back to a time when every single in the UK charts was either written by Stock, Aitken and Waterman or sung by an Aussie soap star, or both."
+James Hamilton of Record Mirror called the song a "typically catchy shrill 115 1/2 bpm rinky tinky canterer from Stock Aitken Waterman's Bananarama reject pile", adding that "as by now everyone must be sick of hearing" Minogue.
 OK! called the song a "classic".